Kappalucky/Timesheet-Application---GM/Timesheet-Application-Backend/README.md

 ## Getting Started

-This is the general starting point as of right now.
-More detailed documentation to be written soon.

-Typically i remove all secret keys and place important information within ENV files but for this application i left everything in.
+Typically I remove all secret keys and place important information within ENV files but for this application I left everything in.
+I strongly recommend for you to do so if you plan on forking this repository for personal use.

 #### Prerequisites